Former Slashdot Contributor Jon Katz Believes He Can Talk To Animals

 https://www.youtube.com/watch?... [youtube.com]

-Not particularly surprising (Score:2)
+Not particularly surprising (Score:3)

 See, this is the type of shit that happens when you hang around this place too long..